seowxft/metamemory-task/README.md

 - Edit package.json `"start": "node server.js"` to `"start": "react-scripts start"` for localhost deployment
 - In command line, cd to local repo folder and execute `npm i` to install dependencies
 - `npm start` to launch app on localhost

+# License

+This work is licensed under the Creative Commons Attribution-Non Commercial 4.0 International (CC BY-NC 4.0).
+Feel free to use it and adapt it however you want for non-commercial purposes.

+(c) 2023 Tricia Seow